Assos Assos

 Best Places to Stay in Kefalonia island: Quick Guide

-• 🏛️ For first-time: Argostoli
+• 🔥 For First-Timers: Argostoli

-• 👨👩👧👦 For families: Poros
+• 👨👩👧👦 For Families: Poros

 1. Argostoli: The Vibrant Capital 🏛️